derykmakgill/website/testbtc.md

 under these kinds of terms and conditions.
 ```

-The discussion is one of the incredible coincidences in the history of electronic cash, because it takes place nearly 13 years to the day before Bitcoin was launched!
-What is more, James A. Donald was one of the first people to respond to Satoshi Nakamoto's announcement.
+The discussion is one of the incredible coincidences in the history of electronic the first person to respond to Satoshi Nakamoto's announcement on the Cryptography Mailing List.

 ---